wh00datz/kaguramaru/index.md

 I like to **code** in Python🐍, however I'm expanding my Programming Language with C/C++ and Go at the moment.

-My **goal** for 2022 is to get used to PowerShell Commands, Windows API, more Bash scripting, reproduce more CVE, Active Directory, do more labs on TryHackMe, HackTheBox and Blue Team Labs Online.
+My **goal** for 2022 is to get used to ~~PowerShell Commands, Windows API,~~ more Bash scripting, reproduce more CVE, Active Directory, do more labs on TryHackMe, HackTheBox and Blue Team Labs Online.
 Hopefully I could do HTB Pro Labs too.

+I have already familiarized myself with PowerShell Commands, a bit of Windows API as of 2023.

-For certificate, I'm aiming to score eJPT, Burp Suite Certified Practitioner, PNPT and CRTO by the end of this year.
+For certificate, I'm aiming to be able to obtain OSEP on the long run.

 ##### Currently incorporating reading at least 20 minutes before sleep as a habit for my self-growth.